 If you push yourself too hard and try to do too much, you’ll always end up disappointed with the outcome.
 Have a realistic daily schedule that’s manageable and achievable.
 Your baby doesn’t have to experience every possible activity every day and the house doesn’t need to be spotless all the time.

-Tell yourself you’re doing a good job.
+Tell yourself you’re doing a good job as a new parent.
 Reflect on at least one incident that day that you handled really well.
 Other people may not take the time to praise you or give you encouragement, so give yourself the thumbs up.

 Looking after an infant is very demanding physically and psychologically.
 No matter how busy you are, make sure you give him lots of hugs and cuddles.
 Loving, physical contact of that sort helps melt away the negatives and puts you both in a positive, caring frame of mind.